eLearning typically requires 40% to 60% less employee time than learning the same material in a traditional classroom setting (Brandon Hall Study).

 - ‘Fill in the blank’.

 You can also assign points to each question to determine the knowledge level of a trainee by summing up the points earned with correct answers.
-And you can issue digital certificates that will confirm knowledge level of an employee.
+And you can issue digital certificates that will confirm the knowledge level of an employee.

 One of our clients conducts several types of assessments within each online course.
 This helps him see the knowledge level of learners at different points of an online course: